IPLSplatoon/NCGMGR/docs/development.md

 NCGMGR uses ESLint to automatically enforce a consistent code style.
 ESLint is run automatically by GitHub Actions when new commits are pushed to the repository, and can be used manually by running `yarn lint`

+## Writing documentation

+NCGMGR's documentation is powered by [MkDocs](https://www.mkdocs.org/) and hosted on [Read the Docs.](https://readthedocs.org/)
+Documentation pages are built automatically when a new pull request is created in the repository.

+To preview edits made to documentation before pushing them to GitHub, [install MkDocs locally](https://www.mkdocs.org/user-guide/installation/) and run the `mkdocs serve` command in the project root.
+To create a new documentation page, create a new `.md` file in the `docs` directory and add a reference to it under the `nav` section in the `mkdocs.yml` configuration file.